Features

 What is the Sony Instant HDR Workflow?

-The editing project shall be configured for Hybrid Log Gammacolor space.
-When you export the timeline to XAVC using this plug-in the output MXF file will signal the HLG color space in its metadata.
+The editing project shall be configured for Hybrid Log Gamma color space.
+When you export the timeline to XAVC by means of this plug-in the output MXF file will signal the HLG color space in it's meta data.

 You may also change the color space in an already existing project.
-Select the project windows Format tab and at the Color Space selector choose the RGB 2020 Hybrid Log Gamma.
-After this make sure to update the Color Transformations for your source clips in the Source Settings dialog to match the new project color space.
-On the Color Encoding tab, usually hitting the Auto button will generate the proper transformations.
+Select the project windows Format tab and at the Color Space selector choose the 2020 Hybrid Log Gamma.
+After this make sure to update the Color Transformations for you source clips in the Source Settings dialog to match the new project color space.
+On the Color Encoding tab usually hitting the Auto button will generate the proper transformations.
 This works for multiple selected clips.

-For source clips that were shot in BT2020 Hybrid Log Gamma, there shall not be any transformation afterward in a project with the same color space.
+For source clips that were shot in BT2020 Hybrid Log Gamma there shall not be any transformation afterwards in a project with the same color space.
 For more information about the Source Settings and Color Encoding please refer to the Media Composer manual.

-The actual color space of the project will become the colorspace of the exported video.
-There is no option to specify a different colorspace only for the export.
+The actual color space of the project will become the color space of the exported video.
+There is no option to specify an different color space only for the export.

 Known Issues and Limitations